 At some point over the course of your time at college, it is basically inevitable that you will have your most fiercely-held beliefs challenged.
 (Unless you go to a college where everyone thinks exactly like you — but who wants that?!)
 Colleges want to know: how will you respond?
 Will you start blood feuds with people who disagree with you?
-Or will you meet those moments with grace, welcoming conflict as a (sometimes painful) opportunity for growth?
+Or will you meet those moments with grace, welcoming conflict as an (occasionally painful) opportunity for growth?

 To answer this question, a growing number of colleges are including what we’re calling the “differing opinions” essay on their supplements.
 The prompts sound something like this: